 The Transition Approach: Full vs. Modified Retrospective

-The Approach: The ASC 606 standards require organizations to first decide how they will compile commissions data.
+The ASC 606 standards require organizations to first decide how they will compile commissions data.
 This means companies must decide which transition approach they’ll take to implement the accounting standards.
 Under the full retrospective approach, companies must restate two full years of history as if they ASC 606 standards had been in place for those two years.

 The other option for companies is the modified retrospective, which allows companies to figure out the impact of ASC 606 as of the adoption date.
 In our webinar, nearly 60 percent of attendees plan to implement with the modified retrospective approach.
 Under this approach, organizations need to run accounting books under both the new and old accounting standards for the full implementation year.